serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 Let's say I'm using `-plugin-dir` and only using plugins I trust and have installed locally in my CI/CD pipeline.
 Think of the standard plugins for cloud providers and maybe some common plugins for managing databases.

-**Can you find a way to abuse common providers that are likely to be present to run arbitrary code or exfiltrate credentials?**
+**Can you find a way to abuse common providers that are likely to be present to run arbitrary code or exfiltrate credentials during a `terraform plan`?**

 If you find a way, tweet me at [@\_alxk](https://twitter.com/_alxk)!